yididiel7/LHG-Works/index.md

 Welcome to Smart LHG for the linux community

-We are developing detailed documentation regarding our (lhg-works docs).
+We are developing detailed documentation regarding our (lms-works docs).
 This Process and its sequence of Modular Operational System Constructs.
 Known herein as (LHG-WORKS).